Saving Custom Data: Simple Method

 Once you are done Saving & Loading data, you can run custom behaviour based on the loaded data.
 Whenever LoadFields is called, LoadedState() will also be called.

-Check for more Information.
+Check this guide for more Information.